berserkware/waffleweb/docs/How-To-Guides/The-Request-Object.rst

 	    results = getResults(term)
 	    return render(request, 'searchResults.html', {'results': results})

-As this is just an example it does not clean the data but in a real life scenario you should clean the data.
+As this is just an example it does not clean the data, but in a real life scenario you should clean the data.

 Accessing cookies
 .................

-Cookies are very useful for many reasons such as identifying users.
+Cookies are very useful for many reasons, such as identifying users.
 Cookies are stored in a ``dict`` as ``Cookie`` objects in the ``COOKIES`` attribute.
-Once again it is recommended to use ``get()`` to get the parameters data as the client might not the send the correct cookies.
+Once again it is recommended to use ``get()`` to get the parameters data, as the client might not the send the correct cookies.
 You can access the value of the cookie with the ``value`` attribute.

 .. code-block:: python